JESUS YOUTH PILGRIM: DELNA

 The journey entailed a lot of sacrifices: long queues at the food stores, strong heat of the sun, foul smell of the portable toilets, misunderstandings in the group, walking countless miles, to just name a few.
 But Jesus didn’t fail to show up especially in those ugly situations.
 I needed only to focus on Him.

 In meeting Jesus in such moments of discomfort I was reminded of His path to the Cross.
-He went through so much pains and persecutions in order to save me.
+He went through so much pain and persecution in order to save me.
 I can then only trust that my share of sacrifices on the pilgrimage called life is the true essence of becoming God’s disciple.

 Through the WYD pilgrimage I am even more assured of God’s faithful love.
 Where He sends you there His love is.
 It is my hope that more young people become adventurers of faith — willing to rejoice and be disturbed all the same time.
 Thus, I pray: Lord, thank You for the privilege to be called Your child and friend.
 Even if it means to go through discomforts, here I am; may it be done so that Your great love, grace, and mercy be revealed.